col-ms/spotify-api-exploration/README.md

 ### Goal Model

 Using the data aforementioned, my goal for this model is to predict which album, or timeframe, a particular song belongs to.
-I think this will be a little challenging, as music is often one of those things that is typically measured qualitatively, and might be hard to assign values to.
+I think this will be a little challenging, as music is typically measured qualitatively, and might be hard to assign values to.